Navezjt/sd-webui-reactor/README.md

 <img src="example/example.jpg" alt="example" width="808"/>

+### Face Indexes

+ReActor detects faces in images in the following order:<br>
+left->right, top->bottom

+And if you need to specify faces, you can set indexes for source and input images.

+Index of the first detected face is 0.

+You can set indexes in the order you need.<br>
+E.g.: 0,1,2 (for Source); 1,0,2 (for Input).<br>
+This means: the second Input face (index = 1) will be swapped by the first Source face (index = 0) and so on.

+### Genders

+You can specify the gender to detect in images.<br>
+ReActor will swap a face only if it meets the given condition.

 ### The result face is blurry
 Use the "Restore Face" option.
 You can also try the "Upscaler" option or for more finer control, use an upscaler from the "Extras" tab.